openstack/ironic-specs/specs/approved/physical-network-awareness.rst

 determined the mapping to be invalid.
 This method would be inefficient due to the retries necessary.

-We could avoid the need to tag ironic ports and portgroups with a physical network by providing a mechanism to map from the information in their ``local_link_connection`` fields to a physical network.
+We could avoid the need to tag ironic ports with a physical network by providing a mechanism to map from the information in their ``local_link_connection`` fields to a physical network.
 This would require either an addition to ironic's data model to support Switch objects or a new neutron API providing a lookup from switch ID to physical network.